 Amendment to this post:

-Using the ‘inflation indicator’ should be federal gov’t policymaker’s guide; but only in the event of an economic crisis should it be the ONLY guide.
+Using this ‘Inflation Indicator’ should be the US federal gov’t policymaker’s guide; but ONLY in the event of an economic crisis should it be THE guide.
 For example, similar to a badly-injured patient losing blood, the federal gov’t should perform an immediate transfusion of increased spending (s/b priority one in that triage situation).

-When the economy has recovered, other ‘indicators’ should be the guide (but again, not the ‘budget indicator’).
-Indicators such as productivity gains (is it leading to wage gains?), price gains (are they only stock & bond asset price gains?), etc., must also be considered by federal policymakers (taking cues from monetary policymakers) when making spending plans.
+However, when the economy has recovered, for the issuer of dollars, other ‘indicators’ should also be the guide when deciding on spending policies.
+Indicators such as productivity gains (are you seeing increased wage gains along with increased federal spending?); wealth inequality (are you only seeing stock & bond price gains?); price gains (are you only seeing currency-induced stagflation?); etc., must be considered by federal policymakers (taking cues from monetary policymakers) when making spending plans.

 “MMT needs a more detailed explanation as to the limits of federal government spending and understanding of how we prioritize spending besides the catch-all inflation.
 Inflation is not as useful guide as it is more difficult to create in more developed countries than in the past.
 Inflation is not as relevant nowadays, because world-wide productive capacity has increased, and the ‘Savings Bubble’ liquidity trap takes money out of the consumer [functional] economy and puts it on ice.”—CHARLES ‘Kondy’ KONDAK, co-contributor to the Pure MMT for the 100% page.